bolubee101/To-do-list-front-end-30DoC/README.md

 # To-do-list-front-end

 This task was made with love from me to you all.
+It was built around [CodeExplainedRepo's]("github.com/CodeExplainedRepo/To-Do-List") by adding login and signup forms and taking away local storage.
+Enjoy

-Enjoy Ensure you maintain the relative file structure of the provided files to prevent unnecessary tear.
+Ensure you maintain the relative file structure of the provided files to prevent unnecessary tear.

 fork this repo, clone to your local machine then create a backend api to satisfy the given features